artsy/artsy.github.io/_posts/2021-04-15-testing-react-tracking-with-jest-and-enzyme.markdown

 import { useTracking } from "react-tracking"

 // This only works because we mock tracking in setup.ts, and we only need to
-// declare it because we want to check how many times it was called const { trackEvent } = useTracking()
+// declare it because we want to check how many times it was called.
+Also, it
+// would break the rules of hooks (https://reactjs.org/docs/hooks-rules.html)
+// if it wasn't mocked.
+Tread cautiously! const { trackEvent } = useTracking()

 window.location.assign = jest.fn()